The ancient history of the Chiderlee name begins with the ancient Anglo-Saxon

 Distinguished members of the family include Sir George Chudleigh, 1st Baronet

-(c.1578-1658), an English landowner and politician who sat in the House of Commons between 1601 and 1625, supporter of the Royalist cause in the English Civil War; Sir John Chudleigh (1606-1634), an English politician who sat in the House of...
-Another 71 words (5 lines of text) are included under the topic Early Chiderlee Notables in all our PDF Extended History products and printed products wherever possible.
+(c.1578-1658), an English landowner and politician who sat in the House of Commons between 1601 and 1625, supporter of the Royalist cause in the English Civil War; Sir John Chudleigh (1606-1634), an English politician who sat in the House of Commons from 1628 to 1629; Major-General James Chudleigh (c.1618 -...
+Another 61 words (4 lines of text) are included under the topic Early Chiderlee Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chiderlee family to Ireland